top of page

 • Mold

-In order to nourish the adrenal glands there needs to be big changes in nutrition, emotions, exercise habits, mindset, sleep patterns and more.
+In order to nourish the adrenal glands there must be big changes implemented in nutrition, emotions, exercise habits, mindset, sleep patterns and more.

-This looks like optimizing your sleep.
-This starts at night rather than the morning by going to bed at the same time every night rather than binge watching that favorite show.
-Then setting your alarm and getting up at the same time (a reasonable hour!).
-This sets up your circadian rhythm on the right foot.
-Get bright sunlight on your pupils early in the morning as you wake up.
+In regards to sleep in particular begin with making adjustments at night rather than the morning by going to bed at the same time every night (as tempting as it seems try to avoid binge watching your favorite show.)
+Set your alarm and getting up at a consistent time every day.
+Remember that your body likes consistent rhythms and functions better when you stick to one.
+When you get up around the same time every day it sets up your circadian rhythm on the right foot.
+Another great way to support your circadian rhythm is to expose yourself to sunlight on your pupils early in the morning as you wake up.

-Incorporate diaphragmatic deep belly breathing throughout your day to stimulate your parasympathetic nervous system (we are often too much in the sympathetic!) which has been shown to lower cortisol levels and swapping out intense exercise for more gentle and low impact movement like walking, stretching, pilates, and more.
-Give the adrenals a break from that high impact exercise and opt for gentle movement for a season instead.
+During your day incorporate diaphragmatic deep belly breathing to stimulate your parasympathetic nervous system (we are often too much in the sympathetic!) which has been shown to lower cortisol levels.
+When you do exercise swap out intense exercise for more gentle and low impact movement like walking, stretching, pilates, and more.
+Give the adrenals a break from that high impact exercise and opt for gentle movement for a season instead to allow them to rest and recover.

-Consume meals every 2-3 hours and aim to stabilize your blood sugar.
-You do this by swapping that carbohydrate rich meal for a balanced meal with protein + healthy fats + complex carbs to bring stability to blood sugar, reducing excess cortisol, and allowing the adrenal glands to do their job in a more balanced state.
-Not overeating and simultaneously not under eating or eating on the go relying too much on granola bars, protein shakes, and packaged foods.
+When it comes to nutrition you'll want to consume meals every 2-3 hours and aim to stabilize your blood sugar.
+Do this by swapping that carbohydrate rich meal for a balanced meal with protein + healthy fats + complex carbs to bring stability to blood sugar, reducing excess cortisol, and allowing the adrenal glands to do their job in a more balanced state.
+Avoid overeating and undereating and especially eating on-the-go relying too much on granola bars, protein shakes, and packaged foods.

 These are things that all create a great deal of inflammation all throughout the body and things we pick up along the way that our body becomes overwhelmed with and then begins to shout at us.
 If ignored it begins to scream at us with symptoms we cannot ignore and in the midst of it the adrenals remind us we need help!